Even the most confident educational leaders can find themselves asking the same questions, over and over.

 Remember: every student learns differently.
 So, a multimodal approach must provide the most relevant and effective modes of communication and options for expression.

 Use the above strategies and examples to create a well-rounded multimodal environment at your school.
 Doing so will help every student reach their highest potential.

 Looking for more multimodal learning opportunities at your school?
-Try Prodigy — the free, curriculum-aligned math platform used by more than a million teachers and school leaders across 90,000 buildings.
+Try Prodigy — the zero-cost, curriculum-aligned math platform used by more than a million teachers and school leaders across 100,000 buildings.

 School leaders can use Prodigy to:

 - Gauge student preparation for standardized testing